qbead/qbeadWebsite/content/book/progpatterns.md

 # Functions

 Functions, also known as routines, are commands that take a few variables and do something useful with them.
-Maybe they compute a new value based on the variables that were given to them and then they provide this value so that we can store it for future use.
-Or maybe they do something that affects the world around them, like blinking an LED, playing a sound, or sending a message.
+They could compute a new value based on the variables that were given to them and then provide this value so that we can store it for future use.
+They could also do something that affects the world around them, like blinking an LED, playing a sound, or sending a message.

+Some functions are already built into the programming language, similar to how a new cell phone comes with pre-installed apps.
+We can use these functions without having to write them ourselves.
-Here is an example of the former, a function called `max` that takes two numbers and it returns the larger of the two.
+Here is an example function called `max` that takes two numbers and it returns the larger of the two.

 ```c++